mattany/CFGChecker/README.md

 ### Construct a CFG
 Fill in the fields of your CFG in the main function:
--Variables (Single Characters)
+- Variables (Single Characters)
--Alphabet a.k.a Terminals (Single Characters)
+- Alphabet a.k.a Terminals (Single Characters)
--The transition function (a dictionary with keys that are variables and values that are a combination of terminals and Variables
+- The transition function (a dictionary with keys that are variables and values that are a combination of terminals and Variables
--A starting variable
+- A starting variable
 Then construct your CFG.

 ### Create a function for the Language that you wish to check against your CFG